Best Foods of Tuscany

 Siena, Italy

 Many destinations in Europe offer unforgettable escapes; however, not all have the trifecta of beautiful landscape, remarkable culture, and superb cuisine.
-For those of us with an enduring dedication to foodyism (yes, that’s actually a word), top-notch gastronomy is a necessity when choosing a place to explore.
+From rich chewy pasta, sharp Parmigiano Reggiano, to the sweet cannoli, you are hard-pressed to find better cuisine than in Italy.

 Salumi